|

 It’s especially nice when trying to extend a fireplace from floor to ceiling, really making it that focal point in your room.

-Basically, you keep the surround the same (or update it if necessary), and add shiplap above the mantel.
 This makes the fireplace that focal point we’re looking for without you having to tile or cement or some other project to get it from floor to ceiling.

 Shiplap is a great idea to cover up an old brick fireplace that really pops with a oversized rough sawn mantle